2014 Russian River Valley Chardonnay

-I Start with beautiful fruit from Jim Pratt's Irwin Lane vineyard.
-Press the whole clusters gently, ferment using only native yeasts, age in a blend of new French oak and small stainless steel barrels and you have a recipe for a delicious Chardonnay.
+Start with beautiful fruit from Jim Pratt's Irwin Lane Vineyard.
+Press the whole clusters gently, ferment using only native yeasts, age in a blend of new French oak and small stainless steel barrels, and you have a recipe for a delicious Chardonnay.
 Bright natural acidity and modest alcohol make this a fine wine for aging, but an equally wonderful choice for enjoying now!

 A smaller vintage than 2013, with only 290 cases produced, this is a spectacular 2014 vintage.
-Bright, lean and delicious, this is a great food pairing wine, but I think also a great wine to relax with and share with friends.
+Bright, lean, and delicious, this is a great food pairing wine, but we think also a great wine to relax with and share with friends.

 Previous vintage notes:

 "Snappy and fresh, this wine suggests both preserved lemons and fresh-squeezed citrus.
 Creamy and rounded but still very clean and bracing, lacking any distracting buttery notes.
 The texture is lean and chiseled, almost crystalline.
 It’s a wine of great purity and precision." - Meg Houston Maker, MakersTable.com